about

+Caitlin was a member of the 2025-26 cohort of TENET Vocal Artists Trailblazers mentorship program, and performed frequently with the Peabody Vocal Ensembles.
+They are a member of the professional core of the Emmanuel Choir and regularly substitute at churches in the DMV, including the Washington National Cathedral.
 Beyond performance, Caitlin is passionate about increasing access and equity in the arts through work in administration.
-They currently hold positions as the Aspen Opera Theatre and VocalARTS Scheduler for the Aspen Music Festival and School, Peer Career Coach and Community Engagement Intern for the Peabody Institute's LAUNCHPad office, and the Peabody Institute's Vocal Ensemble Intern.
-Caitlin is currently attending the Peabody Institute of Johns Hopkins University in pursuit of a Master’s degree in Vocal Performance and Pedagogy, studying with Tony Arnold.
+They held administrative positions as the Aspen Opera Theatre and VocalARTS Scheduler for the Aspen Music Festival and School, Peer Career Coach and Community Engagement Intern for the Peabody Institute's LAUNCHPad office, and the Peabody Institute's Vocal Ensemble Intern.
+Caitlin recently completed a Master’s degree in Vocal Performance and Pedagogy, studying with Tony Arnold at the Peabody Institute of Johns Hopkins University.

 I believe that music has inherent value to the world through its capacity to facilitate human connection, and find inspiration by being part of performances that create impactful spaces for a diverse range of audiences.